Deadline Reminder for Audubon County Fall Grant Program

-The Audubon County Community Foundation reminds Audubon County nonprofits that the deadline to apply for grant funds is Wednesday, September 1.
-Applications are currently being accepted online for the fall grant cycle with $50,400 available to support Audubon County nonprofit organizations and community projects.
+Officials with The Audubon County Community Foundation remind Audubon County nonprofits that the deadline to apply for grant funds is Wednesday, Sept.
+1. Applications are currently being accepted online for the fall grant cycle with $50,400 available to support Audubon County nonprofit organizations and community projects.

 Full application details, helpful resources, and a link to the application form can be found online by selecting Audubon County under County Listing at www.swiowafoundations.org.
 Applications will only be accepted through the online system.
 Please note that there is a new grant application portal this cycle; all applicants will need to create a new account when first accessing the application.